What you can do if diastasis recti is negatively impacting your postpartum mental health.

 Importantly, DR is not an injury, and for some, the muscles will go back into place on their own.
 For others, it may take some effort to help bring the muscles back together.
 About 40% of those who had diastasis recti in pregnancy will still have abdominal separation at six months postpartum.

-Beyond these few points, you can learn a lot more about diastasis recti through our MUTU resources here.
-You can do an initial at home check to see if you might have DR using this MUTU diastasis recti test here.
+Beyond these few points, you can learn a lot more about diastasis recti through our MUTU resources.
+You can also do a super simple initial at home check to see if you might have diastasis recti in minutes.

 You don’t need to love your mommy belly to stop hating it.